Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Results

-Finally, we examined whether interactions varied between the kinds of focal post chains in our dataset.
+Finally, we examined whether interactions varied across the kinds of focal post chains.
 As illustrated in Figure~\ref{fig:overall_classification_distribution_breakdown}, interactions differed based on where the Grok Prompt occurs in the conversation thread.
-When users mentioned Grok in a Conversation Root post, we observed that they are more likely to request \textit{Opinion and Advisory Use}; \textit{Creative and Generative Interactions}; and \textit{Information About Grok and AI}.
-On the other hand, when a Grok Prompt occurred in reply to a post deeper in the conversation, we observed more debate and argumentation, including posts classified as \textit{Fact-Checking}, \textit{Support One's Argument}, and \textit{Debate with Grok}.
+When users mentioned Grok in a Conversation Root post, we observed that they were more likely to request \textit{Opinion and Advisory Use}; \textit{Creative and Generative Interactions}; and \textit{Information About Grok and AI}.
+On the other hand, when a Grok Prompt occurred deeper in the conversation, we observed more debate and argumentation, including posts classified as \textit{Fact-Checking}, \textit{Support One's Argument}, and \textit{Debate with Grok}.

-\myparagraph{Contextual Analysis: Roles of Grok on X (RQ2)} We describe the social roles of Grok in our dataset below.
+\textbf{What Roles Does Grok Take on X?} We describe the social roles of Grok in our dataset below.
 To protect users' privacy, we do not quote the posts we collected verbatim, and instead summarize what we observed.

 \mybullet \textbf{\textit{Oracle}}.
 In our dataset, users approached Grok as though it could answer nearly any question they might pose.
-We observed users asking Grok to identify specific details (\textit{e.g.}, names of songs, brands of t-shirts) in media content, and for explanation of scientific phenomena (\textit{e.g.}, why polar ice caps have not already melted), among many other topics.
-Such interactions can involve transformation of the information requested, such as translation of a video, or summarization of a linked article.
+We observed users asking Grok to identify specific details in media content (e.g., names of songs, brands of t-shirts), and for explanations of scientific phenomena (e.g., why polar ice caps have not already melted), among many other topics.
+Such interactions can involve the transformation of the information requested, such as the translation of a video, or the summarization of a linked article.
 User requests for information were often colloquial and may not explicitly ask Grok for information, instead using a phrase like ``help me out here'' or simply ``@grok'' with no other context to prompt an injection of information.
 That users \textit{assume} they will receive information when their messages are underspecified suggests they recognize Oracle as a default role for Grok.
 Though curiosity often motivates requests for information, users also leverage Grok's authority as an Oracle to request information that supports their side in a discussion, such that Oracle informs the Advocate role, as described below.